ai-gorithm-js/Freestpace/README.md

 Freestpace stands for Free virtual space online that is turned into estate, so yea; in short build robots to build virtual houses and sell them,rent them for money.

+Task 0: finish beginers project, then finish the intermediate programming project, then study for finals then prepare for task 1

 Task 1:

 rebuild 1x mirror gitfinder full stack